thepensionsregulator/react-components/README.md

 ![Build Status][build-badge]
 ![MIT License][license-badge]

-> React Components is a design system for TPR
+> React Components is a design system for TPR.

 React components are maintained following a multi-package approach where components are packaged and published individually, but combined under this